-On November 5, 2019, the Board Of Directors, after obtaining the favourable opinion of the Risk and Related Parties Committee and Board of Statutory Auditors, adopted the Global Policy governing transactions with:
+The Board Of Directors, after obtaining the favourable opinion of the Risk and Related Parties Committee and Board of Statutory Auditors, adopted the Global Policy governing transactions with:

-- related parties in accordance with the Related-Party Regulations; - associated persons in accordance with the Supervisory Regulations (Part Three, Chapter 11); - bank corporate officers in accordance with Article 136 of the TUB; - other entities identified by the Bank on a discretionary basis.
+- related parties in accordance with the Related-Party Regulations; - associated persons in accordance with the Supervisory Regulations (Part Three, Chapter 11); - bank corporate officers in accordance with Article 136 of the TUB; - other entities identified by the Bank on a discretionary basis. - components of the perimeter pursuant to Article 88 of the CRD.